shzhemsft/Bollingerbands/README.md

 ### Putting everything together

-Remember the "trading dashboards" you typically see in movies like the Wolf of the Wall Street?
+Remember the "trader's desk" you typically see in movies like the Wolf of the Wall Street?

 ![alt text](https://i.imgur.com/x6DPo7m.jpg "TIs")

-We are now ready to build a mini-dashboard that overlaps a suite of technical indicators on top of stock price and volume.
+We are now ready to build a mini trading dashboard that overlaps a suite of technical indicators on top of stock price/volume movements.

 ![alt text](https://i.imgur.com/Ru0vlNg.png "TIs")